 The Climate Brides Podcast

-I'm the founder and host of the Climate Brides podcast, which brings to you a series of conversations on early and forced marriages, and the climate crisis in South Asia.
+I'm the creator and host of the Climate Brides podcast, which brings to you a series of conversations on early and forced marriages, and the climate crisis in South Asia.
 The project is supported by the University of Cambridge Public Engagement Starter Fund.

 Raindrop in the Drought: Godavari Dange